imported-canuck/MATH271/README.md

 4. **Linear Algebra**
 5. **Sturm-Liouville Boundary Value Problems**

 *NB: The majority of the notes were written by hand (Goodnotes) and then transcribed into LaTeX through the use of automated software.
 Although I did attempt to manually correct any errors in the transcription, it is possible that I have missed some.
 Figures may also be missing.
-If you want a copy of the original handwritten notes, create a pull request with your email and desired sections and I will send it to you.*
+If you want a copy of the original handwritten notes, create a pull request with your email and desired sections and I will send it to you.
+I am also human.
+I may have made mistakes, applied unsound logic, and omitted material.
+When in doubt, consult with the professor or TAs*